2016 World Series: Game 7

 Game 7 of the series would go down as a classic, with some calling it the greatest Game 7 in World Series history, comparing it to 1924, 1960, 1991, 1997, and 2001 for its drama and tension.
 Former Indians player Jim Thome threw the ceremonial first pitch before the game while members of the Cleveland Orchestra string section performed the national anthem.
 The pitching matchup was between MLB earned run average (ERA) champion Kyle Hendricks, who had started Game 3 for the Cubs, and Corey Kluber, who had won games 1 and 4 and was pitching on three days' rest.
 Kluber came into the game 4–1 in the postseason with a 0.89 ERA.

 Dexter Fowler led off the game with a home run for Chicago off Kluber, becoming the first player ever to hit a lead-off home run in a World Series Game 7.
-The Indians tied the game in the bottom of the third inning with an RBI single by Carlos Santana after Coco Crisp doubled and advanced to third on a Roberto Pérez sacrifice bunt.
-The Cubs scored two runs in the fourth inning with a sacrifice fly by Addison Russell (Kris Bryant running aggressively to tag up from third on the short fly ball and slide under the tag at home) and a double by Willson Contreras.
-To start the fifth inning, Javier Báez hit a home run to center making it 4–1 on the first pitch he saw to knock Kluber out of the game.
+The Indians tied the game in the bottom of the third inning when Coco Crisp doubled, advanced to third on a Roberto Pérez sacrifice bunt, and scored on an RBI single by Carlos Santana.
+Jason Kipnis then reached when his ground ball was mishandled at second by Javier Báez to put two men on, but Hendricks retired Mike Napoli on a lineout to third.
+The Cubs scored two runs in the fourth inning.
+Kris Bryant singled and Anthony Rizzo was hit by a pitch to put men on first and second.
+Kluber got Ben Zobrist to ground into a fielder's choice with Rizzo out at second for one out, but then allowed a sacrifice fly from Addison Russell (Bryant ran aggressively to tag up from third on the short fly ball and slide under the tag at home) and a double by Willson Contreras to score Zobrist.
+To start the fifth inning, Baez hit a home run to center making it 4–1 on the first pitch he saw to knock Kluber out of the game.
 ALCS MVP Andrew Miller came on in relief and gave up a walk to Bryant and RBI single to Anthony Rizzo to push the lead to 5–1 (Bryant's aggressiveness again instrumental as he was attempting to steal second on the hit, allowing him to score all the way from first).
 In the bottom of the fifth inning, Hendricks retired the first two batters.
 A two-out walk to Santana, which included a pitch that was called a ball and appeared to be a strike, persuaded Joe Maddon to relieve both his starter and the catcher.
 This move, along with others throughout the series, would be highly criticized afterward, as it appeared to some that Hendricks was pulled out too soon.